mingkuan/voice-assistant-chatgpt/README.md

-# Voice Assistant Version of chatGPT
+# chatGPT Voice Assistant that Understands 97 Spoken Languages

-This is a streamlit based web app that can be accessed via web browsers from computer or mobile phones.
+This is a voice assistant web app that understands 97 different spoken languages.
+It is backed by the [awesome open sourced Whisper ASR model](https://github.com/openai/whisper) and the chatGTP LLM, both provided by OpenAI.

-You can click the "Push-To-Talk" button in the web app to ask ChatGPT about anything you are interested.
+You can click the "Push-To-Talk" button in the web app to ask ChatGPT about anything you are interested in 97 different spoken languages.
 This web app will transcribe what you said and then send the request to OpenAI's chatGPT API to get the answer.
 This web app will then speak out chatGPT's answer using computer synthetic voice back to you.

-This voice assistant can understand up-to **97 different languages**, not just English, [thanks to OpenAI's Whisper ASR model](https://github.com/openai/whisper).

 **Note**:
-You need get your own OpenAI API key in order to let your web app to get response from the chatGPT API.
+You need get your own OpenAI API key in order to let the web app to get response from the chatGPT API.

 # How to get your own OpenAI API keys
 1. Log in to the [OpenAI website](https://openai.com/)